-This article describes the standards that apply to writing tooltips and using the fill check option.
+This article describes the standards that apply to write tooltips and using the fill check option.
 All of the listed recommendations are mandatory unless noted otherwise.

 Standard attributes Code, Description, Parent, Owner, and Period (for periodic information registers) also must have tooltips.
 The remaining standard attributes usually do not require tooltips.